 Team medical and consent form

 Each challenge is covered by a generic hazard management plan for that activity.
-In addition to this each location will be assessed prior to the event by the Hillary Outdoors Events Manager and/or activity providers for any new hazards.
+In addition to this each location will be assessed prior to the challenge by the Hillary Outdoors Events Manager and/or activity providers for any new hazards.
 Any new hazards present that may possibly impact the safe running of an activity will be eliminated, or the activity will be modified so that the activity is safe to run.
 Where this is not possible an individual challenge may need to be cancelled entirely.
-All event safety information can be found here on the New Zealand Secondary School Sports Council website - http://www.nzsssc.org.nz/Events-1/Entry-Info-Safety-Plans
+All safety information can be found here on the New Zealand Secondary School Sports Council website – http://www.nzsssc.org.nz/Events-1/Entry-Info-Safety-Plans

 If your team composition changes between now and the event such that you need to change categories you need to do this before the start of the briefing on your Get2Go Challenge day.